International Hospital Federation: Governance

 The General Assembly is the formal decision-making body of the IHF which meets once every year, and if possible, during the World Hospital Congress.
 The main purpose of the General Assembly is to elect or dismiss the members of the Governing Council, elect the President on the recommendation of the members of the Governing Board but also to elect, suspend or dismiss the honorary members of the IHF.

 The Governing Council that meets around three times a year.
 The Governing Council is responsible for electing an executive committee composed of four persons, namely the President, the President-Designate, the Immediate Past President and the Treasurer.
 The Federation changes President every two years.

-The executive committee that oversees the daily activities of the IHF and supports its Chief Executive Officer, as directed by the Governing Council.
+The executive committee that oversees the daily activities of the IHF and supports its chief executive officer, as directed by the Governing Council.

 The Secretariat

-The Secretariat is led by a Chief Executive Officer, who leads the programs, projects, and activities of the Federation.
-The Secretariat manages IHF publications, planning, coordination or implementation of events, congresses, and other initiatives.
-It is also responsible for member relations and development of projects and activities.
+The Secretariat is led by a chief executive officer, who leads the activities of the Federation.
+The Secretariat manages IHF programmes of work for knowledge exchange and leadership development, collaborative initiatives with global institutions partner organizations, as well as organizing the annual World Hospital Congress.
+It is also responsible for member relations and development.
+Also at the IHF headquarters, the IHF's Geneva Sustainability Centre team provide the information, tools, and skills to drive resilient, low-carbon, equitable, and sustainable healthcare delivery at leadership, management, and institutional levels.

 Members

 The IHF's Membership primarily comprises national hospital associations.
-Under the umbrella of the IHF, these Members come together to encourage the development of responsible health care practices and strengthening the spirit of cooperation among global health actors.
-To this day, there are three categories of members: Full Members, Associate Members and Honorary Members.
+Under the umbrella of the IHF, these members come together to encourage the development of responsible healthcare practices and to strengthen the spirit of cooperation among global health actors.
+There are three categories of members: Full Members, Premier Members and Associate Members (Group or Standalone).

-The Full Members category is open to any association or body deemed to be a representative of the healthcare system of a country or territory.
+The Full Members category is open to associations and bodies representing hospitals and healthcare service organizations, such as national or regional hospital associations, and ministries of health.

-The Associate Members category is open to healthcare organizations, especially hospitals, but also other institutions with a clear relationship to health care providers that are not eligible for full membership.
-There are two types of Associates Members: independent hospitals that are not affiliated with a full member and Premier members, which are a grouping of health care organizations that cannot apply for full membership but wish to benefit from the IHF's offer and enjoy increased visibility.
+The Premier Members category is open to hospital and healthcare organizations with five or more facilities, as well as entities such as healthcare purchasing companies.

+The Associates Members category includes individual or small groups of private and public hospitals, medical centres, and professional associations.

-The Honorary members who are persons or organizations elected by the General assembly and have rendered special services to the Federation or have distinguished themselves in the hospital and other health services fields.
+The IHF also confers the status of Honorary Member on a small number of individuals who have rendered special services to the Federation.